textlint/textlint/README.md

 }
 ```

-Pass rule's options ("key": "value") to `very-nice-rule`.
+For example here we pass the options ("key": "value") to `very-nice-rule`.

-It mean that use the following format:
+Options can be specified in your `.textlintrc` file as follows:

 <!-- textlint-disable -->